 Short-term investments are classified as held-to-maturity, are initially recognized at fair value and are subsequently accounted for at amortized cost.
-They are comprised of guaranteed investment certificates with a maturity greater than 90 days but less than one year and, as such, are classified as current assets.
+They are comprised of guaranteed investment certificates and U.S. treasury bills with a maturity greater than 90 days but less than one year and, as such, are classified as current assets.

-As of March 31, 2024, \$0.5 million in short-term investments were pledged as collateral for a letter of credit.
+As of September 30, 2024, \$0.5 million in short-term investments were pledged as collateral for a letter of credit.